pypa/cibuildwheel/docs/options.md

 !!! tip
-    Static configuration works across all CI systems, and can be used locally if you run `cibuildwheel --plat linux`.
+    Static configuration works across all CI systems, and can be used locally if you run `cibuildwheel --platform linux`.
 This is preferred, but environment variables are better if you need to change per-matrix element (`CIBW_BUILD` is often in this category, for example), or if you cannot or do not want to change a `pyproject.toml` file.
 You can specify a different file to